eclipse-sumo/sumo/docs/web/docs/Tutorials/SUMOlympics.md

 <img src="../images/sumolympics_netedit_4.png" width="1000"/>

-First we create a traffic light on the junction between the edges "beg" and "end" with netedit: Press <kbd>t</kbd> to enter the traffic light editing mode.
+First we create a traffic light on the junction between the edges "beg" and "end" with netedit: Press <kbd>T</kbd> to enter the traffic light editing mode.
 Click on the junction, then on "Create TLS" in the left panel.
-Below, under the label phases, type "rrrrr" for the first phase ("r" for red) and set its duration to 100 (secs.).
-This will give enough time for the bicyclists to group more densely.
+Under the phases label, enter "rrrrr" for the first phase ("r" for red) and set its duration to 100 (secs.).
+This will give the bicyclists enough time to form a denser group.
 For the second phase enter "GGGGG" (yes, "G" for green) and set its duration to 1000 (i.e. until the end of the simulation run).
+Note that the number of "r" and "G" characters must be the same and must correspond to the total number of lanes.
 Now run the simulation again to see the bikes outrun the cars.
 See?
 We should all use our bikes more often!

-If you have noticed a warning (like "Warning: Missing yellow phase in tlLogic 'gneJ2', program '0' for tl-index 0 when switching to phase 0") in the Message Window, don't worry.
+If you have noticed a warning (like `Warning: Missing yellow phase in tlLogic 'gneJ2', program '0' for tl-index 0 when switching to phase 0`) in the Message Window, don't worry.
 SUMO routinely checks tls-phases for basic consistency and missing yellow phases may lead to crashes if you have intersecting flows.
 However, this is a special situation and we